-Over time, people have used goji berries to try and treat many common health problems like diabetes, high blood pressure, fever, and age-related eye problems.
+Over time, people have used goji berries to try to treat many common health problems like diabetes, high blood pressure, fever, and age-related eye problems.
 Goji berries are eaten raw, cooked, or dried (like raisins) and are used in herbal teas, juices, wines, and medicines.

 What Are the Benefits of Goji Berries?

-Some studies using goji berry juice found benefits in mental well-being and calmness, athletic performance, happiness, quality of sleep, and feelings of good health.
-These are preliminary studies that need to be repeated before drawing conclusions.
+Some studies using goji berry juice found possible benefits in mental well-being and calmness, athletic performance, happiness, quality of sleep, and feelings of good health.
+But those were preliminary studies that need to be repeated before drawing conclusions.
 All berries are good for you.
 It's not clear if goji berries are better than other types of berries, or if goji berry supplements have the same health benefits as the actual berries.